Karolina Halatek: Career

-Near Death Experience in Contemporary Art
+Near death experience in contemporary art

-Karolina Halatek dedicated one of her projects to the subject of Near Death Experience (NDE).
-Terminal her immersive light installation was inspired by the testimonies of people who returned from unconsciousness, reported their experiences at the threshold of death.
+Halatek dedicated her project Terminal to the subject of near-death experience.
+The immersive light installation was inspired by the testimonies of people who returned from unconsciousness, reported their experiences at the threshold of death.
 Installation has been exhibited multiple times in Gerlingen/Stuttgart and in front of Kunsthalle Bremen, Germany.
 In 2018 project has been presented at the 4th International Time Perspective Conference, University of Nantes, France.
+In 2024 Terminal has been selected as one of the eight winning by the international jury for the competition "Art in Public Spaces" launched and finansed by the Ministry of Economy, Culture and Innovation of Albania.
+The permanent installationTerminal in Tirana has been placed in front of University Medical Center of Tirana "Mother Teresa", curated by Adela Demetja and implemented by Tirana Art Lab - Center for Contemporary Art.
+In 2026 Terminal for Tirana, bacame a winner of BIG SEE Architecture Award in public / open space and landscape category.